Crisis investing case study

 Performance: What DCA Would Have Changed

-Performance comparison of DCA and lump sum during the 2008 crisis
+Performance comparison of DCA during 2008 crash and lump sum investing

-DCA performance depends heavily on continuing contributions during the decline and recovery.
+DCA during 2008 crash performance depends heavily on continuing contributions during the decline and recovery.

 A lump sum investor before the crash may have seen a larger immediate portfolio decline.
 A DCA investor would have had less capital exposed at the beginning, but would also have been adding money into a falling market.
 The experience could still feel painful, but the purchase schedule would slowly improve the average entry price.